-The concentrated caustic-leached solids in UFP-VSL-T02A were washed incrementally with 0.01 M NaOH.
+The concentrated caustic leached solids in UFP-VSL-T02A were washed incrementally with 0.01 M NaOH.
 The wash liquid was added in steps, 11 gallons target volume for each step, 100 steps total.
 The wash liquid was injected in-line to the filter loop while the pumps ran and permeate was extracted by the filters.
 During every third wash step, AFA was added to maintain a target concentration of 350 ppm.
 Wash liquid additions were initiated when the level in vessel UFP-VSL-T02A dropped below a set value, occurring approximately every 4 minutes, except between batches 7 and 8.
 Between batches 7 and 8, there was a 14-hr hold time to address recirculation pump problems.
 During the solids washing, permeate was continuously removed at a rate between 4 and 17 kg/min by ultrafiltration through all five filter bundles.
 In each wash step, permeate was sampled in 1-L bottles and then transferred to the Applied Process Engineering Laboratory (APEL) for further testing.

 The objective of the tests described here was to evaluate the propensity of the permeates from the PEP post-caustic-leach wash solutions to precipitate solids when blended in various ratios as well as when blended with leachate.
 The following PEP permeate blending scenarios were selected to cover the spectrum of potential permeate blending scenarios as well as to maximize the aluminate and oxalate solubility ranges.
-Only the samples from PEP Test A were blended and then evaluated for precipitates based on the results obtained in this testing and due to BNI's direction per e-mail confirmation on July 1, 2009, following up verbal instruction.^(a) Only Test D polarized light microscopy and particle size analysis were performed during this work.
-Additional analysis of Test D and Test B are described in WTP-RPT-205.^(b)
+Only the samples from PEP Test A were blended and then evaluated for precipitates based on the results obtained in this testing and due to BNI's direction per e-mail confirmation on July 1, 2009, following up verbal instruction.
+Polarized light microscopy and particle size analysis were performed only on Test D samples during this work and are described in this report.
+Additional analysis of Test D and Test B are described in WTP-RPT-205 (Russell et al 2009d).